-Canopy reserves the right to amend, modify, waive or terminate the rules, guidelines and policies associated with this Code at any time for any reason.
+Canopy reserves the right to amend, modify, waive, or terminate the rules, guidelines and policies associated with this Code at any time for any reason.
+Responsibility for the periodic review and revision of this Code lies with Canopy's board of directors.
 Canopy will report any changes to this Code to the extent required by applicable regulatory authorities.

-Any waiver of any provision of this Code made to any officer or director may only be made by the Board and any waiver of any provision of this Code made to any employee, officer or director will be disclosed in accordance with the regulations set forth by applicable regulatory authorities, including in accordance with Rule 5610 of the Listing Rules of the Nasdaq Stock Market.
+Any waiver (defined below) from any provision of this Code made to any officer or director may only be made by the Board and any waiver of any provision of this Code made to any employee, officer or director will be disclosed in accordance with the regulations set forth by applicable regulatory authorities, including in accordance with Rule 5610 of the Listing Rules of the Nasdaq Stock Market.
+Such waivers will be disclosed in a Current Report on Form 8-K filed with the SEC or, in cases where a Form 8-K is not required, by distributing a press release.
+A "waiver" means the approval by the Board of a material departure from a provision of this Code.
+All persons should note that it is not the Company's intention to grant or to permit waivers from the requirements of this Code.
+The Company expects full compliance with this Code.